Maxwell317898/.m8/README.md

 ## Browser Compatibility

 Works in all modern browsers:
-- ✅ Chrome/Edge (Chromium)
+- Chrome/Edge (Chromium)
-- ✅ Firefox
+- Firefox
-- ✅ Safari
+- Safari
-- ✅ Opera
+- Opera
-- ⚠️ Requires JavaScript enabled
+- *Requires JavaScript to be enabled*

 ## Real-World Applications